Anton Chekhov: Influence on dramatic arts

 In the United States, Chekhov's reputation began its rise slightly later, partly through the influence of Stanislavski's system of acting, with its notion of subtext: "Chekhov often expressed his thought not in speeches", wrote Stanislavski, "but in pauses or between the lines or in replies consisting of a single word ... the characters often feel and think things not expressed in the lines they speak."
 The Group Theatre, in particular, developed the subtextual approach to drama, influencing generations of American playwrights, screenwriters, and actors, including Clifford Odets, Elia Kazan and, in particular, Lee Strasberg.
 In turn, Strasberg's Actors Studio and the "Method" acting approach influenced many actors, including Marlon Brando and Robert De Niro, though by then the Chekhov tradition may have been distorted by a preoccupation with realism.
 In 1981, the playwright Tennessee Williams adapted The Seagull as The Notebook of Trigorin.
 One of Anton's nephews, Michael Chekhov, would also contribute heavily to modern theatre, particularly through his unique acting methods which developed Stanislavski's ideas further.

 Alan Twigg, the chief editor and publisher of the Canadian book review magazine B.C.
 BookWorld wrote:

 One can argue Anton Chekhov is the second-most popular writer on the planet.
 Only Shakespeare outranks Chekhov in terms of movie adaptations of their work, according to the movie database IMDb. ...
 We generally know less about Chekhov than we know about mysterious Shakespeare.

-Chekhov has also influenced the work of Japanese playwrights including Shimizu Kunio, Yōji Sakate, and Ai Nagai.
-Critics have noted similarities in how Chekhov and Shimizu use a mixture of light humour as well as an intense depictions of longing.
+Chekhov has also influenced the work of Japanese playwrights, including Shimizu Kunio, Yōji Sakate, and Ai Nagai.
+Critics have noted the similarities in how Chekhov and Shimizu use a mixture of light humour with intense depictions of longing.
 Sakate adapted several of Chekhov's plays and transformed them in the general style of nō.
 Nagai also adapted Chekhov's plays, including Three Sisters, and transformed his dramatic style into Nagai's style of satirical realism while emphasising the social issues depicted in the play.